What are the risks for average users who download content via torrent?

 Today, it’s very easy to share any kind of content through simplified file-sharing services, making it easy to obtain copyrighted material and pirated copies of popular applications.
 Peer-to-peer networks such as BitTorrent leverage a decentralized structure to allow users start sharing files with millions of peers worldwide.
 Peer-to-peer technologies like eDonkey, BitTorrent and Gnutella allow anyone to connect with those networks and download any kind of media material, as easily as clicking a download button.

-The usage of file sharing services had an exponential growth across the years at the same time as the risks for users were dramatically increased.
+The usage of file-sharing services had exponential growth across the years at the same time as the risks for users were dramatically increased.

 BitTorrent is a protocol for distributing files.
 It identifies content by URL and is designed to integrate persistently with the Web.
 Its advantage over plain HTTP is that it allows multiple simultaneous downloads of the same resource.
 The downloaders upload to each other, making it possible for the file source to support very large numbers of downloaders with only a modest increase in its load.